kiran-garre/cse15l-lab-reports/lab-report5.md

-Original post:
+## Original post:
 Hello!
 I am trying to implement a method a case in my `NumbeServer.java` file where a user can increment `num` by a variable amount (rather than just incrementing by 1).
 Here is my code:
 Here is a symptom of the `num` variable not incrementing:
 Here, I am trying to add 10 to `num` and display it, but `num` is not increasing.
 I think this is an issue with my query splitting, but I'm not sure.
 It seems like any query with the path `/add` isn't working.

-TA Answer:
+## TA Answer:
 Hey there!
-It looks like there is an issue with your `if` statements where you choose the corresponding behavior for each path.
+It looks like there's an issue with your `if` statements where you choose the corresponding behavior for each path.
 Trace through the conditionals when you use the `/add` path, and consider which statements execute and which don't.
 It may also be helpful to read the documentation for the `String` `contains()` method you use in your `if` statements.

-Student response:
+## Student response:
 Hello!
 I traced through my code and figured out the issue: using `contains()` in my `if` statement would cause that block to run (since the `/add` query contains the `"/"` character), and then it would skip the rest of the `else if` and `else` blocks.
 Instead, using the `equals()` method gave me the correct output.
 New code:
 New output:

-File structure:
+#### File structure:
 ├── server-folder
 │   ├── NumberServer.java
 │   ├── Server.java